Fill out federal tax forms

 Worker Classification

-The legal determination of whether a worker is an employee or an independent contractor, which dictates how taxes are withheld and reported.
+The IRS determination of whether a person performing services is an employee or an independent contractor, which dictates how taxes are withheld and reported.